buddhi1980/mandelbulber2/README.md

 In addition, there exists an MSBuild System Solution located in root folder of git package.
 This solution accommodates all dependencies with NUGET for autonomous compilation.

+The system requires the QT5 framework in conjuction with LZO for real-time data compression and GSL for scientific resources.

 ## Resources

 [Image Gallery](http://krzysztofmarczak.deviantart.com/gallery/)